nishantpandey4/Car-speed-calculation-using-RAFT-YOLO/README.md

 conda install matplotlib tensorboard scipy opencv
 # Yolo Weights
-The weights for yolo need to be downloaded and need to be placed in the root folder.
+The weights for YOLO need to be downloaded and placed in the root folder.
 ## Demos
 The code has been tested with
 For running the demo using our trained model.